xgreenrx-star/pwdongle/README.md

 < OK: Key sent to PC
 ```

+Tip: SD Text Typing
+- To type text files from microSD without BLE, enter boot code `5550` at startup.
+You'll see a two-column list of up to 15 `.txt` files (e.g., `0001.txt`).
+Enter the 4-digit number to type that file over USB HID.
+See “SD Text File Typing” below for details.

 ### SD Text File Typing

 Type the contents of text files stored on the microSD card via USB HID.